-Students wishing to transfer from one department program to another within GSBS must apply through the Associate Dean.
+Students wishing to transfer from one department program to another within GSBS must apply through the GSBS Campus Senior Associate Dean.
 Such a transfer does not extend the period of GSBS stipend or the maximum time permitted to obtain the Ph.D.

-Students withdrawing from the doctoral program are eligible to receive a thesis-based M.S. degree with permission of their department and the GSBS Executive Council.

-Transferring from a doctoral to a Master's program: Students may not transfer from a doctoral program to a Master's program without permission of the doctoral Program Director and the Graduate School Executive Council.
-Transferring students will be responsible for tuition for remaining credits needed to complete the degree requirements.
+Students withdrawing from the doctoral program are eligible to receive a thesis-based M.S. degree with permission of the doctoral program director/track director, PhD/Master's Transfer Committee, GSBS Campus Senior Associate Dean and the GSBS Campus Executive Council.
+In certain circumstances, students may petition the Campus Senior Associate Dean to be eligible to receive a MBS degree.
+Students transferring from a doctoral to a MS degree program, who at the time of the transfer have completed 30 or more credits and have fulfilled the course requirements for the MS degree that they are pursuing will be coded as in thesis phase status and will be subject to the fees associated with their degree and time status.
+If at the time of transfer the student has completed less than 30 credits, they must fulfill the academic and tuition/fee obligations of the program to which they transfer.
 At a minimum, all students transferring from the doctoral to the Master of Science program are required to register for the 5 credit Masters Thesis Research and pay tuition for these credits.
-Students are not eligible to receive a non-thesis M.S. degree.
-Other program fees may apply.
 Students who transfer from a doctoral program to a masters program are no longer eligible to receive a Graduate Fellowship.
 This policy applies to all graduate programs within and between the institutions participating in the Graduate Center-Newark (New Jersey Institute of Technology, University of Medicine and Dentistry of New Jersey, Rutgers-Newark).